 “Our vision is a Bradford and Keighley where everyone has access to affordable good food, and all families and individuals are living with food security.”

-Feeding Bradford and Keighley is a passionate and dedicated network of more than 70 organisations committed to ending hunger in the local community.
-The pilot aims to improve food crisis support, ensure that no child goes hungry over the school holidays, and raise awareness about the root causes of hunger amongst decision-makers.
+Feeding Bradford and Keighley is a passionate and dedicated network of more than 90 organisations committed to ending hunger in the local community.
+The group aims to enable the district’s food aid sector to:

 How we work